Accessibility & Inclusivity

 • You may also fill out a comment card, located at the front desk.

-• We are committed to accommodations and inclusion for families with disabilities.
+• We are committed to providing accommodations for visitors with disabilities.

 • Supports provided include: sensory charts, visual schedules, social narratives, adaptive art supplies, physical accessibility, sensory backpacks, and special programming for families with children with disabilities.